chemitree/game-audio-ambience-engineering-guide/docs/07-example-engine-ready-ambience-excerpts.md

 - **Deep Tension — Normal Variant (30 seconds)**
   A full seamless loop suitable for direct testing in real-time audio systems

-These files demonstrate both comparative ambience characteristics and the behavior of a production-ready loop inside interactive audio environments.
+These files provide examples of different ambience characteristics and allow observation of loop behavior in interactive audio environments.

 ## Free Sample Download